tomdavenport/agency/_posts/2015-05-24-improve-conversion-rate.md

 ## Translate those clicks into conversions

 Imagine looking around for ideas to increase your conversions.

-*“What are some steps I can take to raise my conversion rate?
+> *“What are some steps I can take to raise my conversion rate?
 What could I be doing better?”*

  Then *poof*, a list of great ideas land in your lap with things you can do to start gaining traction.

-*”I was actually looking for something like this!”*
+>*”I was actually looking for something like this!”*

 The thing is, they’re actually great ideas.
 The kind you would have never thought of.
 These ideas form a strategy to help you build your online store.
 You make more money as a result of applying these lessons.

 The US average conversion rate is 2.4-3%.
 Are you average? *Below* average?
 It doesn’t matter, because with this list, you know what steps you can take to raise your conversion rate.

 The higher your conversion rate, the faster your business will grow.

 Imagine if your conversions got up to 8-10%.
 You can get *very* aggressive and competitive with advertising at these rates.

-## The solution
+## The easy way to improve your conversion rate

 The fact is, you’ve got a decent amount of visitors, and it’s time to optimise.